SSO single-sign-on Ext for mediawiki

 - I exchanged the login link in the wiki.
 Instead of the link which was there, we will provide a link to the SSO page on typo3.org.

 - I disabled user registration on the wiki.

 - With the original implementation with every SSO login, a user got the user group "bots" associated to his account.
 This must be prevented.
 I have fixed this.

 - SSO is working on the dev server.

-#11 Updated by Chris topher about 7 years ago
+#11 Updated by Chris topher over 7 years ago

 - Status changed from Accepted to Resolved

 - % Done changed from 70 to 100

 The Production Wiki has now been switched to SSO.